AMC Spirit: Spirit AMX

 The biggest powerplant on the 1979 AMX was AMC's 304 CID V8 and it was the last AMC passenger car to have a factory-installed V8 engine.
 With the required emission devices and lowered compression ratios, the car felt adequately powered and could still deliver highway fuel economy ratings of about 20 mpgus.
 Motor Trend described the AMX's performance as not bad for the day.
 Given the "emissions-choked" two-barrel Motorcraft carburetor, a three-speed automatic transmission, and "freeway-friendly" rear differential gearing, the AMX reached a top speed of slightly more than 100 mph, going 0 to 60 mph in 10.6 seconds, and the quarter-mile dragstrip in 17.6 seconds.
 The 304 V8 equipped AMXs came with "sport-tuned exhaust" that made a noticeably different gurgle sound in contrast to the regular stock quiet muffler.
 For 1980, the V8 option was dropped making the 258 CID I6 engine standard with only a 2.53 rear axle ratio with either the standard floor shifter 4-speed manual or 3-speed automatic transmissions.

 The Spirit AMX was an innovative concept and was well executed from an engineering standpoint, highlighting the creative thinking and skilled engineering on a low budget that characterized AMC's efforts."
 The Spirit line was markedly improved and performed well, but AMC was unable to overcome the perception that its products were outdated.
 Moreover, the Spirit AMX was introduced the same year as the similar but new Fox Platform Ford Mustang.

 The Spirit AMX was discontinued after the two model years and replaced with the similar Eagle SX/4, a sporty four-wheel-drive successor.
 This model was the last car to wear the AMX name and has achieved popularity with AMC enthusiasts.
 Some owners modify the cars since it is easy to install a larger displacement AMC engine.

 AMXs at the Nürburgring

 In October 1979, the B.F.
-Goodrich tire company sponsored a pair of AMXs in the annual FIA Group One 24-hour race (for mildly modified production cars) held at Germany's legendary Nürburgring track.
-The 1979 304 CID V8-powered Spirit AMX was already homologated for European FIA Group One Touring Car races.
+Goodrich sponsored a pair of AMXs in the annual FIA Group One 24-hour race held at Germany's legendary Nürburgring.
+The 1979 304 CID V8-powered Spirit AMX was already homologated for European Group One Touring Car races.